Peugeot 3008 Review

 Despite the rugged SUV looks of the Peugeot 3008, you can’t actually get it with four-wheel drive.
 If you do lots of town driving, it’s best to stick to one of the petrol engines – the pick of the range is the 130bhp 1.2-litre petrol for its enjoyable performance and fuel-efficient nature.
 The 130bhp 1.5-litre diesel makes most sense on motorway journeys where it settles into a hushed cruise and can be impressively economical.

 All models come with a six-speed manual gearbox that’s a bit vague and unpleasant to use but you can upgrade to a six-speed automatic that’s smooth and quick-shifting, making the manual almost obsolete.

 Be it manual or automatic, the Peugeot 3008 is one of the easier cars of its kind to drive and is also does a good job of smoothing out poor, bumpy roads.
 It’s not sporty like a Seat Ateca so it rolls more in corners and has a little less grip, but you’d rarely do such speeds in a family SUV anyway.
 More important is that the Peugeot 3008 is quiet at motorway speeds.

 Also important to know is that Euro NCAP awarded the Peugeot 3008 with the full five-star safety rating when tested in 2016.
 All models get automatic emergency braking and you can spec up assists such as a lane-keeping aid and a blind spot alert.

 With great safety, a spacious and funky interior, efficient engines and big boot, it’s hard to ignore the Peugeot 3008 as a very strong family car proposition.
-It’s not the most dynamic to drive in class but if you want to stand out, this is probably the car for you.
+It’s not the most dynamic to drive but if you want to stand out, this is probably the car for you.

 To see how much you could save, take a look at the very latest Peugeot 3008 deals.